QPET: A Versatile and Portable Quantity-of-Interest-Preservation Framework for Error-Bounded Lossy Compression: QPET Design Details

 Therefore, $P\left(\left|F\left(x_1^{\prime},\dots,x_n^{\prime}\right)-F\left(x_1,\dots,x_n\right)\right| \leq T \right)$

 $= 1- P\left(\left|F\left(x_1^{\prime},\dots,x_n^{\prime}\right)-F\left(x_1,\dots,x_n\right)\right| \geq T \right) \geq \beta$. \end{proof}

 Because Theorem~\ref{theo:3} and ~\ref{theo:4} fits in different cases when optimizing $t$ in Eq.~\ref{eq:linopt2}.
 In practice, we select the larger one between those two estimations to optimize the compression ratio.
-For a small variable number $n$, Theorem~\ref{theo:3} can often provide better estimations, and vice versa.
-Table~\ref{tab:t34} shows a few examples of the point-wise QoI ($x^2$) error tolerances deduced from Theorem~\ref{theo:3} and \ref{theo:4}.
-As the number of variables increases, Theorem~\ref{theo:4} provides more aggressive estimations, and for limited variable numbers, Theorem~\ref{theo:3} can provide better estimations.
-Although Theorem~\ref{theo:4} is probabilistic and cannot guarantee a deterministic bound of the multivariate QoI error, the QoI validation module in the QPET will post-process the outlier data points so that the QoI error will still be strictly bounded in any case.
-Moreover, if we set a high confidence level (such as $\beta = 0.999$), the increase of $t$ benefits the compression ratio much more than the overhead brought by correcting very few data points.
+For a small variable number $n$, Theorem~\ref{theo:3} can often provide better estimations and vice versa.
+Table~\ref{tab:t34} shows a few examples of the point-wise QoI ($f(x)$) error tolerances deduced from Theorem~\ref{theo:3} and \ref{theo:4}.
+As the number of variables increases, Theorem~\ref{theo:4} provides more aggressive estimations.

 Admittedly, Theorem~\ref{theo:4} needs certain preliminary conditions of $\left\{D_i\right\}$, which are not always true.
-For example, a non-biased data error $\epsilon$ that satisfies $E(\epsilon)=0$ may not lead to a close-to-zero $E(f(\epsilon))$, and the variance of compression errors is dependent on several other factors such as data characteristics and input error bound.
-Despite those, from Theorem~\ref{theo:4}, we can still get good enough estimations by selecting a conservative value of $c$.
+The variance of compression errors is dependent on diverse factors, such as data characteristics and input error bound, and $\left\{D_i\right\}$ are not theoretically independent of each other (such as in interpolation-based data compression).
+Nevertheless, existing research~\cite{szinterp,qoz,HPEZ} showed that, in practical cases, distributions of $\left\{D_i\right\}$ are not severely distorted from the assumptions, exhibiting distributions that are close to uniform or Gaussian, and the autocorrelation of decompression errors drop rapidly as the compression accuracy increases \cite{qoz}.
+Moreover, to handle the unclear characteristics of $\left\{D_i\right\}$, Theorem~\ref{theo:4} can still acquire adequate QoI error threshold estimations by selecting a conservative value of $c$.
+To optimize the compression ratio, Theorem~\ref{theo:4} does not bring a strict guarantee for bounding all QoI errors.
+In Section~\ref{sec:qoival}, we will discuss how QPET strictly guarantees the QoI error threshold and can optimize the compression ratio through more aggressive data error-bound settings.